 Damage to the right hemisphere can affect all of these abilities and more.

-The right side of your brain also controls movement and perception on the left side of your body, and vice versa.
+In addition, the right side of your brain controls movement and perception on the left side of your body.

 Effects of Right Side Brain Injuries

 An injury to the right side of your brain results in many cognitive difficulties.
-It can also affect some of a person’s language abilities.
+It can also affect some language abilities.